Grounded in Biblical truth and academic excellence, we teach, train, and mentor individuals for a lifetime of learning, leadership, and service.

 - We act with courage and pursue excellence.

 “Let your light so shine before men that they may see your good works and glorify your Father which is in heaven.”
 Matthew 5:16

 Missions are an integral part of the philosophy of Billings Christian Schools.
 Our emphasis is to be loving people to Christ with our gifts of time, talent, and financial resources, both in our local community and around the world.

 Some of the ministry opportunities include:

-- School supplies are gathered and sent to families in mission fields serving at Christian schools.
+- Donations of school supplies, clothing, toys, and other needed items are gathered and sent to families in mission fields serving at Christian schools and orphanages.

 - Money is raised to support students and faculty for missions.